 One of the toughest challenges at PIO is young people aged from 14-25 years old.
 At this age, many children and their parents are anxious to find paying work.
-Losing kids at this age means the likelihood of them returning to school is very slim.
-We have developed training programs to encourage these students to learn a lifelong income earning skill.
-Livelihood training is an important aspect to teenage girls in Cambodia.
-Without skills many girls face a dire future with the possibility of prostitution or sexual enslavement.
+Losing students at this age means the likelihood of them returning to school is very slim.
+We have developed vocational training programs to encourage these students to learn a lifelong income earning skill.

-The PIO Dressmaking Training program was established in 2010 and sponsored by Le Thi Mckeon.
-In this 10 month course we teach skills that allow our girls to find work in a dressmaking shop or to start their own dressmaking business.
+The PIO Dressmaking Training program was established in 2010 with sponsorship from Le Thi Mckeon.
+In this 10 month course we teach skills that allow our girls to find work in a dressmaking shop or to start their own business.

 In 2012, there were 18 students from very poor surrounding communities who enrolled and graduated from the PIO dress-making program.
 In 2014 PIO has received support from Maybank who are sponsoring 10 places in the class for this year.